flowground/amazonaws-com-iot-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### AttachSecurityProfile
-### Associates a Device Defender security profile with a thing group or with this account.
-Each thing group or account can have up to five security profiles associated with it.
+> Associates a Device Defender security profile with a thing group or with this account.
+Each thing group or account can have up to five security profiles associated with it.<br/>

 #### Input Parameters
 * `securityProfileName` - _required_